gmangameing29/project-goflow/README.md

-# 🌾 GrowFlow – Solving World Hunger with AI, Drones, and a Dog Named Chatdoggo 🐶
+# 🌾 project-goflow – Solving World Hunger with AI, Drones, and a Dog Named Chatdoggo 🐶

-Welcome to GrowFlow, the future of food systems.
+Welcome to project-goflow, the future of food systems.
 We’re using **Python, sensors, AI, and drone tech** to build an intelligent system that grows food smarter, tracks it better, and gets it to the people who need it most.
 Powered by **Chatdoggo**, the world’s first hunger-fighting digital pup. 🐾

 ---